School of Pharmacy & Life Sciences

 Our School is multidisciplinary, and you will benefit from shared learning experiences across a broad range of subject areas – bio and biomedical sciences, analytical and medicinal chemistry, forensic science, food, nutrition and human health, pharmacy practice and the pharmaceutical sciences.
 There is a joint interprofessional learning programme between RGU and the University of Aberdeen which engages 11 undergraduate healthcare professions including: biomedical science, diagnostic radiography, medicine, midwifery, nursing, nutrition and dietetics, occupational therapy, pharmacy, physiotherapy and social work.
 Through this programme you will be given the opportunity to work in interdisciplinary teams drawn from across the breadth of health and social care disciplines.
 This provides fantastic experiential learning opportunities and enables realistic interprofessional learning opportunities where you can learn about the roles of the other professions and benefit from the experience of partnership working.

-We have a proven track record for excellence, as four of our courses are accredited and approved by professional bodies including the General Pharmaceutical Council, Institute of Biomedical Science, the Chartered Society of Forensic Sciences, and the Health and Care Professions Council.
+We have a proven track record for excellence, all our courses are accredited and approved by professional bodies including the General Pharmaceutical Council, Institute of Biomedical Science, Association for Nutritionthe Chartered Society of Forensic Sciences, the Royal Society of Biology and the Health and Care Professions Council.
 This is one of the reasons why our graduates are in such high demand by employers.

 Our approach to preparing graduates for employment sees our courses placed amongst the top in league tables:

-- We’re 1st in the UK for Food Science subjects (The Good University Guide 2019, published in 2018)
+- Top ranked university in the UK for the Food Science subject table.
+(Complete University Guide 2019)